HyperAIRI: a plug-and-play algorithm for precise hyperspectral image reconstruction in radio interferometry: Validation on simulated VLA observations

 where the respective $B_\mathrm{maj}$ and $B_{\mathrm{min}}$ are the size of the CLEAN restoring beam in the major and minor axes in the unit of pixel.

-HyperAIRI, Hyper-uSARA, AIRI and uSARA are implemented in MATLAB, while WSClean is implemented in C++.
+HyperAIRI, Hyper-uSARA, AIRI and uSARA are implemented in MATLAB within a unified modular framework for large-scale RI imaging, underpinned by a fully distributed widefield RI measurement operator~\citep{dabbech2022first,dabbech2025distributed}.
+We recall that WSClean is a C++ software.
 All experiments were run on \href{https://www.epcc.ed.ac.uk/hpc-services/cirrus}{Cirrus}, a UK Tier 2 HPC service that provides access to both CPU and GPU compute nodes.
 Each CPU node comprises two Intel 18-core Xeon E5-2695 processors with 256 GB of memory, while each GPU node comprises two 20-core Intel Xeon Gold 6148 processors, four NVIDIA Tesla V100-SXM2-16GB GPUs, and 384 GB of memory.
 For each inverse problem in the test dataset, uSARA, WSClean and Hyper-uSARA run on a single CPU node, whereas AIRI and HyperAIRI were executed on a single GPU node to accelerate the inference of DNNs.
 Each AIRI and HyperAIRI denoisers is trained with half GPU node.